-The trekking tour to Kailash via Simikot crosses through the remote Far Western Humla district of Nepal, along the Karnali River to Purang / Taklakot, the small border town of Tibet.
-Simikot Kailash Tour offers a good opportunity to see the beauty of Nepal and Tibet.
-Simikot Kailash Tour is a pilgrimage circuit at Mount Kailash, Lake Manasarovar, via Simikot in Nepal.
-The Simikot Kailash circuit follows an ancient pilgrimage route from Nepal and Tibet.
-It was a popular trade route between Nepal and Tibet in medieval times.
-Simikot Kailash is an impressive trek with traditional culture and architecture.
-The landscape is simply the best, as we enter the Nepal Tibet border, Purang, also known as Taklakot (4000 m).
-It is a journey through different climatic zones and vegetation with a unique cultural experience in the Himalayas.
+The trekking tour to Kailash via Simikot passes through Nepal's remote Far Western Humla district, along the Karnali River to Purang / Taklakot, a small Tibetan border town.
+The Simikot Kailash Tour is a great way to see the beauty of Nepal and Tibet.
+Simikot Kailash Tour is a pilgrimage circuit in Nepal that includes Mount Kailash, Lake Manasarovar, and Simikot.
+The Simikot Kailash circuit follows an ancient Nepalese and Tibetan pilgrimage route.
+In medieval times, it was a popular trade route connecting Nepal and Tibet.
+Simikot Kailash is a stunning trek that combines traditional culture and architecture.
+As we approach the Nepal-Tibet border town of Purang, also known as Taklakot, the scenery is simply breathtaking (4000 m).
+It is a journey through various climatic zones and vegetation, as well as a one-of-a-kind cultural experience in the Himalayas.

 1. Enjoy the wilderness in nature as you walk through the remote and untouched terrain of Nepal.